WooCommerce Directory Plugin: Create a Directory to Sell Books, Music & More

 - Table-based product layout.
 WooCommerce product directories list many products per page in a less visual way than traditional online stores.

 - Extra product data.
-Directory databases list various information about products.
-Most WooCommerce stores just list basic data such as name, image, summary and price.
-A WooCommerce directory can display far more information about products.
-This can include extra descriptive text, embedded audio and video, custom fields, extra sorting options, product attributes and variations, prices, reviews, stock level and more.
-You can even include extra add-0ns created with the official WooCommerce Product Add-Ons plugin.
+Directory databases list various product information.
+Most WooCommerce stores just list basic data such as name, image and price.
+A WooCommerce directory can display far more product data.
+This can include descriptions, embedded audio/video, custom fields, product attributes and variations, prices, reviews, stock and more.
+You can even include extra options created with the official WooCommerce Product Add-Ons plugin.

 - Easy to search & filter.
 With a WooCommerce directory plugin, customers aren’t forced to scroll through many pages of products to find what they need.
 Instead, should be able to use advanced search, sort and filter options to find products matching their criteria.